 - Click HERE for an interesting article on the effects of random variation on player and team performance, and hence, the need for multiple simulations to determine the best team.

-- The APBA computer program (aka – BBW) is used to conduct the season simulations (scheduled and conducted via ZOOM) – games are simulated in small batches, the goal being to keep the process to approximately 1 hour.
+- The APBA computer program (aka – BBW) is used to conduct the season simulations (scheduled and conducted via ZOOM approximately one or two days after the auction) – the process takes approximately 1 hour.

 - Box scores are reviewed periodically during the simulations.